 AGS Council Members 2013-2014:

-Stefani Jones is a junior majoring in political science with a concentration in international relations.
+Stefani Jones is a senior majoring in political science with a concentration in international relations.
 Her research interests include the role of international law, development, and genocide prevention in US foreign policy and grand strategy.
 Stefani is a member of Duke Student Government and the Duke debate team, and she would like to further her studies in either international law or public policy upon graduation.

-Joyce Lau is a sophomore who is undecided about what she wants to major in, though she is mainly interested in math, history, and economics.
+Joyce Lau is a senior who is undecided about what she wants to major in, though she is mainly interested in math, history, and economics.
 Her research interests include domestic education policy and Sino-American relations.
 Upon graduation from Duke, she hopes to work in law, finance, or politics.

-Anand Raghuraman is a sophomore double majoring in political science and economics.
-His research interests include American policy towards India and the history of American nuclear nonproliferation policy.
-Upon graduating from Duke, he hopes to attend law school or work in the national security field.
+Colin Scott is a senior majoring in political science and history.
+His research interests include the study of international relations, American foreign policy, and Cold War history.
+Upon graduation from Duke, he hopes to attend law school.

-Lawrence Nemeh is a sophomore majoring in political science and Asian and Middle Eastern studies and is affiliated with American Grand Strategy, Duke Debate and Duke University Improv.
+Lawrence Nemeh is a junior majoring in political science and Asian and Middle Eastern studies and is affiliated with American Grand Strategy, Duke Debate and Duke University Improv.
 His research interests involve the Arab Spring and US foreign policy in the Middle East.
 Upon his graduation from Duke, Lawrence is interested in pursuing a graduate program in political science with a focus on national security.